marciorasf/b3-ranking/README.md

 To get the stocks' indicators it crawls the [Status Invest](https://statusinvest.com.br/) site for each stock.
 Then it saves in a convenient format on a MongoDB to be consumed later.

-Then it runs a ranking algorithm based on specified indicators and constraints.
+Finally, it runs a ranking algorithm based on specified indicators and constraints.

 ## Important notes